Sarah-Grace Heller

 • BA Grinnell College 1993

 Sarah-Grace Heller is Chair of French and Italian and Associate Professor of French, specializing in medieval French and Occitan literature, language, and material culture.
-Her publications include Fashion in Medieval France (Boydell, 2007), A Cultural History of Fashion in a Medieval Age (Berg, 2016), and articles related to sumptuary law, crusade literature, the Roman de la Rose, and the semiotics of culture.
-Her current project is titled Fashion’s Roots across the Romance Routes of the Mediterranean, 400-1300.
-She is president of the Société Guilhem IX which promotes Occitan scholarship, and serves on the editorial board of the journal Medieval Clothing and Textiles.
-She has served as director and associate director of OSU's Center for Medieval and Renaissance Studies.
+Her publications include Fashion in Medieval France (Boydell, 2007), A Cultural History of Fashion in a Medieval Age (Berg, 2016), Troubadour Texts and Contexts (Boydell, 2024) and articles related to sumptuary laws, crusade literature, the Roman de la Rose, and the semiotics of culture.
+She is president of the Société Guilhem IX which promotes Occitan scholarship, and serves on the editorial boards of the journals Medieval Clothing and Textiles and Tenso.
+She has served as Director and Associate Director of Ohio State's Center for Medieval and Renaissance Studies.

 Podcast interview, Gone Medieval: "How to Dress in the Middle Ages"